vamejiag/vamejiag/README.md

 ---

 ### 🚀 **Ongoing Adventures:**
-- **APISI**: Continuing to evolve this device and platform with real-time muscle activity detection and data integration.
+- **APISI**: Continuing to evolve this device and platform with real-time bio-signals activity detection and data integration.

-### 🏁 **Adventures:**
-- **Railway Anomaly Detection**: Optimizing the GUI and detection algorithms for improving segmentation processes on Medellin’s metro system.
-- **Thermodynamic Modeling**: Working on the modeling of a 6-combustion engine with water injection (yep, I get nerdy about engines too).

----
-### 🌍🥑 **Curiosity & Code:**
-If you know me, you'll know that no question is too small, no problem too big.
-Whether it's learning about history, building a new platform, or asking "What if?", I’m the girl who will dive into it with enthusiasm.
-And oh, if we’re visiting a new city together, be ready—I’ll be your personal **history guide**, sharing all the fun facts and mythology along the way.

 ---